 This lounge is also collaborating with airlines namely: Aeroflot, Air Greenland, Czech Airlines, Finnair and Qatar Airways.

 The walk-in price to Aspire Lounge is 160 Danish Crowns (22 euros).
 However, it is recommended to place a pre-booking to guarantee an entry.
 Pre-booking is possible via Swissport and the price is 25 euros.

 The lounge is well-located in the airport, easy to get to any flight from there.
 However, there is no elevator to access this lounge.

 Friendliness of the Staff

 The lounge had a minimalist design.
 There were many seats available.
 It was pretty calm during our visit so the place was good for both working and relaxing.
-However, some of the furniture were worn out and many of the couches were not so comfortable, hard chairs.
+However, some of the furniture was worn out and many of the couches were not so comfortable hard chairs.
 For smokers though, this is a good choice because there is a cabin for smokers.
 There are toilets for both genders but they require better maintenance.
 The smelly toilets were uninviting.

 Food and Drinks

 Aspire Lounge had good drinking options but the food selection was limited.
 There were only pieces of bread, cheese, hams, meatballs, mushroom soup and some fruits.